-You can still be vaccinated even if you do not have a Swedish personal identity number.
-You book an appointment by going to a health center of your own option or by visiting a drop-in vaccination.
+You can still get vaccinated even if you do not have a Swedish personal identity number.
+You can book an appointment by going to a health center of your own option or by visiting a drop-in vaccination.

-The health care centre will give you a temporary number, which you need to keep until you have been given the second dose of the vaccine.
-If you have a reservation number from previous contact with the care centre, you can use this.
-The number is only used in the health care service, and cannot be used or saved by any other authority.
+If you have a spare number that you received during your previous contact with the health care, you can use it.
+The number is only used in health care and cannot be used or traced by any other authority.

-When you log onto 1177.se to book an appointment, the information is given in Swedish.
-If you do not speak Swedish, you can ask a relative to help you to make the booking online.
-You can also call the health centre to make an appointment.
+When you have logged in to 1177.se to book an appointment, the information will be in Swedish.
+If you cannot read Swedish, you can ask someone close to you for help making the booking online.
+You can also call or visit the health center to make an appointment.

 Here's how to book an appointment at 1177.se:

 - Go to the Vaccination mot covid-19 i Västerbotten page (in Swedish).
-This will show you a list of available time slots for all health centres and the vaccination clinic.
+There you can see an overview of free time slots for all healthcare centers and vaccination clinics.

-- Use the link "Boka tid för vaccination mot covid-19" for the health centre or vaccination clinic you choose.
+- Use the link "Boka tid för vaccination mot covid-19" for the healthcare centre or vaccination clinic of your choosing.

-- Answer some questions on a form.
-These questions are in Swedish.
+- Use the form with some questions to answer.
+The questions are in Swedish.

 - Select "Covid-19-vaccination – alla doser".

 - Choose an available time slot.

-Are there no time slots when you try to book online?
+Are there no times slots when you are trying to book online?

 If there are no available time slots for your booking of vaccine, you can try again in a few days.
 More time slots are posted on an ongoing basis.

-Do you get an error message when you try to book?
+Are you receiving an error message when you try booking?

-If you get an error message when you try to book an appointment, this could be because several people are trying to book at the same time.
-Try choosing a later time.
+If you get an error message when you want to book an appointment, it may be due to more people are trying to book the same time as you.
+Then try to choose a later time

-Book an appointment by calling the health centre
+Book an appointment by calling the healthcare centre